jjycavailles/jjycavailles.github.io/me.md

       - title: WeatherForce (2018)
         subtitle: Statistics for weather forecast
         content: >-
-          Study of the classification in time regimes and their impacts for business uses.
-Development of tools dedicated to the classification of a day.
-Evaluation of their impact on user variables.
+          <div style="text-align: justify">The aim of this internship was to study the classification in time regimes and its implications for business applications.
+This involved developing tools specifically designed for daily classification and assessing their impact on user variables.</div>
         actions:
           - label: WeatherForce
             url: https://weatherforce.org/